sthsuyash/CSIT_Labs/3rd_Semester/DSA/8_Trees_and_Graphs/README.md

    2. **Case II**:

-   In the second case, the node to be deleted lies has a single child node.
+   In the second case, the node to be deleted has a single child node.
 In such a case follow the steps below:

    - Replace that node with its child node.
    - Remove the child node from its original position.